svgpp/svgpp/doc/sphinx/overview.rst

     * Allows attribute ordering.

   *Document Traversal*
-    * Traverses SVG document tree, processes elements selected for processing by programmer.
+    * Traverses SVG document tree, processes elements selected for processing by the programmer.
     * Checks content model, i.e. whether each child element is allowed for this parent.
     * Creates instances of *Attribute Dispatcher* and *Attribute Traversal* and passes processing to them for each element.
-    * Passes to user code child text nodes of SVG elements that are allowed to carry text content by SVG Specification.
+    * Passes to the user code child text nodes of SVG elements that are allowed to carry text content by SVG Specification.

 *Document Traversal* provides convenient access to entire library and, in most cases, it is the only SVG++ component with which programmer interacts.

-*Grammars* are quite independend components and can be easily used separatelly.
+*Grammars* are quite independent components and can be easily used separately.

 *Value Parsers* have simple interface and can be easily called from application if for some reason traversing of SVG document tree by *Document Traversal* isn't applicable or only few attributes need to be parsed.